Most Famous Logos with a Butterfly

 Sigfox Logo

 The French company Sigfox provides wireless networking services for low-power devices such as smartwatches and electricity meters.
-She appeared in 2010 and, from the very beginning, using the emblem with the image of a butterfly, which consisted of many small dots.
-And in 2016, Interbrand created a 3D insect logo for Sigfox.
-A butterfly’s wings are formed by two intersecting ellipses arranged diagonally in the shape of a cross.
-One of them is light blue with a gradient; the second is dark blue.
-On the right side, the network operator’s name is written in the same dark blue color.
-All letters are lowercase, bold, and do not have serifs.
-The font looks exactly like Ubuntu Bold by Dalton Maag Ltd.
+It appeared in 2010 and, from the beginning, used a logo with a butterfly image, which consisted of many small dots.
+And in 2016, Interbrand created a 3D logo for Sigfox in the form of an insect.
+The wings of the butterfly are formed by two intersecting ellipses arranged diagonally in the shape of a cross.
+One of them is light blue with a gradient; the second one is dark blue.
+In the right part, the name of the network operator is written in the same blue color.
+All letters are lowercase, bold, and without serifs.
+The font is similar to Ubuntu Bold by Dalton Maag Ltd.

 Caprice